oresat/oresat-gps-hardware/README.md

 # Status

+TRL 6-7 ish.
+Flown, but not yet demonstrated to work in space.

 * v1.1: Assembled, electrical and software test out, Orion not yet locked and MAX not yet tested.
 * v1.0: Works!
+SkyTraq confirmed working.
 SDR datastream captured, and processed, but this software seems to be lost to the sands of time?
+Flown on OreSat0 but never turned on due to comms issues with OreSat0.

 # Previous Versions